All-Ireland Senior Football Championship: Semi-finals (Four teams remaining)

 Semi-finals (2 matches): The winners of the quarter-finals make up the semi-final pairings.
-Teams who met in the provincial finals are kept apart in the semi-finals.
+As before, rematches from prior rounds are avoided if possible.
 Two teams are eliminated at this stage while the winners advance to the final.

 Final

 Final (1 match): The two winners of the semi-finals contest this game.
 The winning team are declared All-Ireland champions.

-Inter county championship pyramid

-Teams from the first two levels are eligible for the All-Ireland series in that year.
-Teams from tiers 3 to 5 may reach tiers 1 and 2 through promotion.